MeGotsThis/BotGotsThis/README.md

 # Setup

 1. Run pip on requirements.txt
+2. Get your OAuth token from [here](https://twitchapps.com/tmi/)
-2. Rename any of *.dist.ini to *.ini and fill in any configuration
+3. Rename any of *.dist.ini to *.ini and fill in any configuration
-3. Setting up the database:
+4. Setting up the database:
     1. Run /lib/database/\*/*.sql to setup the tables to the proper database software
     2. Run /lib/database/gamesabbreviation.sql to populate the game_abbreviations table
-4. Run main.py
+5. Run main.py

 # Extra modules